lalitac19/PersonalPortfolio/replit.md

 ## Overview

-This is a modern full-stack web application built as a professional portfolio website.
+This is a modern full-stack web application built as a professional portfolio website for Lalita Chopra.
 The project follows a modular architecture with a React frontend using TypeScript, a Node.js/Express backend, and PostgreSQL database integration through Drizzle ORM.
-The application showcases UI/UX design work with sections for home, about, portfolio, and contact information.
+The application showcases her work as a founder, community builder, and tech & ML strategist with sections for home, about, portfolio, and contact information.

 ## User Preferences